America’s Most Haunted Cities for Spooky Weekend Getaways

 It’s one of the oldest cities in the U.S., so it’s no surprise Boston draws supernatural lovers.
 Visitors hear stories of public executions, witchcraft, war and historical sites that house restless spirits.
 Don’t forget to stop by USS Salem in Quincy Harbor and Fort Warren.

-Those visiting Boston has several ghost tour options.
-For an easy trip, ride the Old Town Trolley with Ghosts and Gravestones.
+Those visiting Boston have several ghost tour options.
+For an easy trip, ride Old Town Trolley with Ghosts and Gravestones.
 Or stroll via foot with Haunted Boston Ghost Tours.
 Both options promise spooky stories, haunted sites and possible encounters.

 Charleston, South Carolina

 Charleston’s spooky history dates to 1670 and often features stories about war, criminals, pirates and Gullah culture.
 Today, Old City Jail ranks among the most haunted places in Charleston, as some claim more than 13,000 people haunt this site.

 The city offers several ways to encounter spirits.
 Schedule Charleston ghost tours, try ghost hunting, tour the harbor or visit area burial sites.

 St. Augustine, Florida

 St. Augustine is the oldest European settlements in the U.S., and ranks among the oldest cities, too.
 This history paired with an old jail, fort, military hospital and famous lighthouse all make St. Augustine one of America’s most haunted cities – for 400 years and counting.

 The city offers six St. Augustine ghost tours.
 Some allow ghost hunting, others cater to families with children, and some suit adults only.
 Those short on time can’t miss St. Augustine Lighthouse and Maritime Museum.
 There have been so many reports of ghostly activity, the lighthouse has been featured on Ghost Hunters.